curtischong/crowdmark-downloader/README.md

     - This will launch a new Chrome webpage and navigate to Waterloo's Crowdmark page
 2) Manually log in
     - I cannot automate this part because everyone has different credentials and 2FA schemes.
-3) Return to the terminal and type something random and press enter.
+3) Return to the terminal and press enter.
     - This tells the script that you have finished logging in
 4) Sit back and relax!
 All of the HTML pages will be saved underneath the `output/` directory (it will be created after you run the script)